 This phase typically lasts for about two days.

 During the recovery phase of CHS, vomiting stops and people start to feel better.
 They will start eating again and regain the weight they lost.
 This phase may last anywhere from days to months.

 Severe, overwhelming vomiting is incredibly dangerous.

 People with CHS can develop the following issues:

 Your body needs fluids to circulate messages, support organ health, and more.
 Vomiting removes those fluids, dehydrating you, and the hot showers you take compound the damage.
 People with cannabinoid hyperemesis syndrome may spend up to six hours every day in a hot shower to stop the vomiting.

 Acute dehydration and electrolyte imbalance can cause organ failure and death.
 You can also sustain life-threatening injuries if you hit your head during a seizure.

 How Is Cannabinoid Hyperemesis Syndrome Treated?

 Few prescription medications can ease CHS vomiting.
-But doctors may experiment with drug protocols to find a combination that works for you.
+However, doctors may experiment with drug protocols to find a combination that works for you.
 The goal is to lessen symptoms even if the medications don’t completely eradicate them.